Electrochromism: Electrochromic materials

-Possible advantages of viologens include their optical contrast, coloration efficiency, redox stability, ease of design and potential to scale up for large-area preparation.
+Possible advantages of viologens include their optical contrast, coloration efficiency, redox stability, ease of design, and potential to scale up for large-area preparation.

-Viologens have been used with phenlyenediamine by Gentex Corporation, which has commercialized auto-dimming rearview mirrors and smart windows in Boeing 787 aircraft.
+Viologens have been used with phenylenediamine by Gentex Corporation, which has commercialized auto-dimming rearview mirrors and smart windows in Boeing 787 aircraft.

 Viologen has been used in conjunction with titanium dioxide (TiO2, also known as titania) in the creation of small digital displays.
 A variety of conducting polymers are also of interest for displays, including polypyrrole, PEDOT, and polyaniline.

 Synthesis of tungsten oxide

 Many methods have been used to synthesize tungsten oxide, including chemical vapor deposition (CVD), sputtering, thermal evaporation, spray pyrolysis (from a vapor or sol-gel), and hydrothermal synthesis (from a liquid).
 In industry, sputtering is the most common method for the deposition of tungsten oxide.
-For material synthesis, sol-gel process is widely used due to its advantages of simple process, low cost and easy control.
+For material synthesis, sol-gel process is widely used due to its advantages of simple process, low cost, and easy control.